Holmenkollen 50 km: History

 In 1925 was the 50 km cancelled due to lack of snow in the days before Holmenkollrennene.
 Holmenkollrennene was threatened by lack of snow also in 1932, but was held two weeks after schedule.
 Holmenkollrennene, including the 50 km were not held during the Second World War.

 Oslo arranged the World Championships in 1930, 1966, 1982 and 2011.
 In all the World Championships held in Oslo, the Holmenkollen 50 km was arranged as a part of the World Championships.
 In 1952, a separate 50 km race was held two weeks after the 1952 Winter Olympics in Oslo.
 The individual races in the 1982 World Championships were a part of the 1981–82 Cross-Country World Cup, the first official World Cup season, and the Holmenkollen 50 km race has since been a part of the World Cup, with the exception in 1985 when the 50 km did not have World Cup status.
 The cross-country skiing events at the 2011 World Championships were not part of the World Cup, unlike the 1982 World Championships.

 In the 1985–86 season, cross-country skiing started to distinguish techniques and arrange separate races in classic style and freestyle (skating).
 The 50 km in Holmenkollen has since been arranged in both techniques.
 Lack of snow hindered the Holmenkollrennene again in 1990 and 1992, which caused the 50 km to be moved to Vang.
 Lillehammer hosted the 1994 Winter Olympics, and no 50 km race was held in Holmenkollen that year.
 The Holmenkollen National Arena was reconstructed in 2009 to prepare for the 2011 World Championships and the 50 km was therefore replaced by a World Cup race in Trondheim.
 Since 2010, the Holmenkollen 50 km has been competed with a mass start.

+There was no race in 2021.
+It resumed the next year.